brunomaga/brunomaga.github.io/_posts/2024-08-30-GPTlite-sequence-parallelism.md

 {: style="text-align:center; font-size: small;"}
 An example of data loading for hybrid parallelism (DP) and sequence parallelism (SP) on 4 processes/GPUs (color-coded), on a dataset of 8 samples.
 First row: all 4 processes run on a distributed data parallelism execution.
 2nd row: creating a custom `DistributedSampler` that yields chunks of sequences allows for a hybrid data- and sequence- parallelism execution of 2 groups of 2 sequence-parallel processes.
 Third row: no data-parallelism, all 4 processes execute sequence-parallelism of the same sample.

-## Sequence parallelism leads to distributed attention
+Once this is in place, most layers - like the Feed Forward network - operate across the last/embedding dimension of the input, and are therefore able to run a sequence-parallel train/decode of the input without changes.
+The attention layer is an exception, and is covered next.

+## Distributed Attention for Context Parallelism

-During training, the model runtime scales perfectly with the sequence parallelism degree, except for the attention layer.
+During training/inference, the model runtime scales perfectly with the sequence parallelism degree, except for the attention layer.
 This is due to the fact that, to reduce activation memory footprint, each GPU only stores a sub set of the KV elements.

 In practice, to compute the attention module, one process needs its subset/chunk of queries, but **needs the keys and values of the full sequence**.
 The rationale is the following: take the attention head computation $$softmax \left(QK^T \right)V$$, where all tensors are shaped `B, T, E`.
 If each process holds a subset of rows of $$Q$$ as $$Q_p$$ with shape `B, T/P, E`, it needs to access all elements of  $$K^T$$ and $$V$$ to be able to perform the dot-product $$Q_p K^T$$, the row-wise $$softmax$$, and the dot-product by $$V$$, resulting in the attention output per process of shape `B, T/P, E`: